ori88c/delayed-async-task/README.md

 * `isCompleted`: Indicates that the task has completed.
 * `isUncaughtRejectionOccurred`: Indicates that the task threw an uncaught error.
 The error can be accessed using the `uncaughtRejection` getter.

-## Graceful and Deterministic Termination
+## Graceful and Deterministic Termination :hourglass:

 In the context of asynchronous tasks and schedulers, graceful and deterministic termination is **often overlooked**. `DelayedAsyncTask` provides an out-of-the-box mechanism to await the completion of an asynchronous task that has already started but not yet finished, via the `awaitCompletionIfCurrentlyExecuting` method.